doxart/MyVPN/README.md

 1. Clone this repository.
 2. Build the project using Android Studio.
 3. Install the app on your Android device.
-4. Connect to a VPN server and enjoy a secure browsing experience.
+4. Install firebase and setup app (Important).

 ### Getting Started with Firebase Integration: